ivmuse25-cell/ola-core/assets/LOGO_GUIDE.md

 ## Attribution

-Logo designed for OLA project.
+Logo designed for the OLA project.
 License: Same as project (MIT License).

-Created by: Antigravity AI for @ij_muse
-Date: December 2025
+Date: December 2024